Yoast/wordpress-seo/readme.txt

 * Fixes a bug where the help text about Yoast Columns would be shown in the Help Tab on post overviews when there were no Yoast Columns.
 Additionally, the help text has been refined to only show information about columns that are actually shown.
 Props to [glebkema](https://github.com/glebkema).
 * Fixes a bug where an empty breadcrumb would be output when a taxonomy was set to have a post type archive in its breadcrumb when that post type didn't have an archive.
 * Fixes a bug where a part of the breadcrumb path was missing on search result pages.
-* Fixes a bug where an error would be thrown and the indexation could not be completed due to posts or terms having themselves as a parent or grandparent.
+* Fixes a bug where an error would be thrown and indexing could not be completed due to posts or terms having themselves as a parent or grandparent.
 * Fixes a bug where the SEO data was unnecessarily being indexed when a non-public term or taxonomy was being saved.
-* Fixes a bug where the SEO data of an object would be indexed twice during the indexation process when it was an ancestor of another object in the same REST request.
+* Fixes a bug where the SEO data of an object would be indexed twice during the indexing process when it was an ancestor of another object in the same REST request.
 * Fixes a bug where huge log files would be generated if PHP was configured to also log the arguments in debug backtraces.
-* Fixes a bug where the indexation would continue even though it had already indexed all objects.
+* Fixes a bug where indexing would continue even though it had already indexed all objects.
-* Fixes a bug where term indexation would keep going on forever due to plugin conflicts.
+* Fixes a bug where term indexing would keep going on forever due to plugin conflicts.
 * Fixes a bug where primary terms of a custom taxonomy where not being reflected in the breadcrumb.
 * Fixes a bug where the URL in the schema breadcrumbs of search pages would be missing.
 * Fixes a bug where the `wpseo_remove_reply_to_com` filter was not working.
 * Fixes a bug where no metadata would be output on the frontend when the tables necessary for the indexables could not be created
-* Fixes a bug where the indexation notification would be shown on the WordPress updates page when updating themes or plugins.
+* Fixes a bug where the indexing notification would be shown on the WordPress updates page when updating themes or plugins.
 * Fixes a bug where the `yoast index --network` WP CLI command would throw an error when the database migrations for one or more subsites on a multisite environment had not been run yet.
 * Fixes a bug where no or incorrect breadcrumbs where shown for 404 pages, author archives and date archives.
 Props to [amitsidhpura](https://github.com/amitsidhpura).